Low rolling resistance tire: Comparison with conventional tires

 Depending on the specific technique and materials used by the manufacturers, tire life may be as good as conventional tires, and traction may also be as good.

 A Transport Canada study that examined performance of vehicles that combined "light weighting" (reducing vehicle weight) and Low Rolling Resistance tires found that such vehicles performed about the same or better than their non-light-weighted/regular tire counterparts.
 The test vehicles were a Ford F150, rear-wheel drive standard pick-up truck; an Acura MDX, all-wheel drive sport-utility vehicle; and a Volkswagen Jetta, front-wheel drive compact sedan.
 Top speed and acceleration generally improved.
 "Handling performance showed no significant correlation with light-weighted and LRR tires;

 Braking & slalom testing showed variable results for the setups tested."

 A Union of Concerned Scientists newsletter says "LRR tires also meet the same federal standards for treadwear, traction, and temperature resistance as regular tires."

 Older Low-rolling resistance tires may reduce ability to grip, especially when taking corners, and may also wear out more rapidly.

 Regional requirements

 California has rolling resistance requirements that went into effect in July 2008.
 The law was passed in 2003 and the standards and reporting requirements were finalized in 2007.
+More stringent requirements for replacement tires were approved in 2026, generally requiring C_{r} of 9 or lower starting in 2029 and 7 or lower starting in 2033.

 United Nations require a regulation too: "Tire Rolling Sound Emissions, Adhesion on Wet Surfaces, and Rolling Resistance | UN Regulation No. 117".